Bridgeline Digital (BLIN)

 AI Analysis | Feedback

-Dr. Ari Kahn is a seasoned technology leader and entrepreneur.
-Prior to joining Bridgeline Digital, Dr. Kahn co-founded FatWire, a prominent content management and digital engagement company.
-As Chief Technology Officer and General Manager, he expanded FatWire into a global enterprise with offices in 13 countries, achieving over $40 million in annual revenues before its acquisition by Oracle in 2011 for $160 million.
-Following this, Dr. Kahn served as Chairman and CEO of Great Land Holdings, a resort development company, successfully guiding it through the 2008 recession.
-He joined Bridgeline Digital as Chief Operating Officer in August 2015 and was appointed President and Chief Executive Officer in May 2016.
-Dr. Kahn holds a Ph.D. in Computer Science and Artificial Intelligence from the University of Chicago.
+Ari Kahn is a seasoned technology leader and entrepreneur.
+He co-founded FatWire Software, a content management and digital engagement company, where he served as Chief Technology Officer and General Manager.
+He grew FatWire into a global enterprise with offices in 13 countries and over $40 million in annual revenues, leading to its acquisition by Oracle in 2011 for $160 million.
+Following the acquisition, Dr. Kahn served as Chairman and CEO of Great Land Holdings, a resort development company.
+He holds a Ph.D. in Computer Science and Artificial Intelligence from the University of Chicago.

 Thomas Windhausen, Chief Financial Officer & Treasurer